-DCL-03 is a community based home which can provide residential care for a maximum of five residents both male and female aged 18 years or older.
-Currently there are no vacancies in the centre.
+DCL-04 is a community based home which can provide residential care for a maximum four residents both male and female aged 18 years or older.
+Currently there are two residents residing in the centre.
 The aim of the provider is to support residents to achieve a good quality of life, develop and maintain social roles and relationships and realise their goals to live the life of their choice.
 Residents with an intellectual disability and low to medium support needs can be supported in the centre.
 The designated centre is based in a large town in Co.
 Kildare close to a variety of local amenities.
 There are good public transport links and residents also have access to the centre's vehicle should they require it.
-The premises consists of six bedrooms, a sitting room, a kitchen come dining room, bathroom facilities and back garden.
-Residents are supported by a team of support workers, led by the Person In Charge.
-Staffing is arranged based on residents' needs and individual support hours are allocated to people as required.
+The premises consists of four bedrooms, two sitting rooms, a kitchen come dining room, three bathrooms and back garden.
+Residents are supported to attend day programmes with other specialist service providers where they are supported to avail of training and employment options.
+They are supported by a core staff team of support workers and regular relief are led by the Team Leader/Person In Charge.
+Staffing is arranged based on residents' needs.